-I am now going to share with you what has worked for our busy family being a parent of two teenage daughters I know first-hand how challenging it can be to get them to help out around the house from time to time.
-Not only does it help us out it is also teaching them a little bit of responsibility and teaching them life skills they need when they leave home to be able to fend for themselves.
+I am now going to share with you what has worked for our busy family.
+Being a parent of two teenage daughters, I know first-hand how challenging it can be to get them to help out around the house from time to time.
+But, not only does it help us out, but it also teaches them a little bit of responsibility and teaches them life skills they need when they leave home to fend for themselves.

-Talk openly and honestly with your teen about the chores which you would like for them to be responsible for, explain why they need to help around the house.
-Constantly nagging makes them less likely to carry out the simplest of task you may have asked them to do.
-Around the house, will only leave you feeling frustrated and your teen angry, as will asking them to do a job straight out of the blue.
+Talk openly and honestly with your teen about the chores you would like to be responsible for and explain why they need to help around the house.
+Constantly nagging makes them less likely to carry out the simplest tasks you may have asked them to do.
+Around the house will only leave you feeling frustrated and your teen angry, as will asking them to do a job straight out of the blue.

 Sometimes it’s not down to the fact that your teen is not necessarily motivated to carry out these simple day to day tasks.
 Teens have a lot going on hormones; it could be school down to revising for exams, homework, maybe their friendship circle making it very easy for them to be distracted.

 Top tips – Set up Apple family this will ping little reminders on their mobile devices.
 This way, you don’t need to nag.
 In addition, it gives you full control when and how often they get reminded; it can be set up for each family member.

 Trello app is a great alternative to the apple family app.